Rates in the Central Limit Theorem and diffusion approximation via Stein's Method: Introduction

-on a sufficiently large set of functions, then $\nu$ should be close to $\gamma$.
-This idea was later generalized by Barbour in \citep{Barbour} to deal with target measures assumed to be invariant measures of diffusion processes with infinitesimal generators of the form $\mathcal{L}_\mu = b.\nabla + <a, Hess >$.
-Indeed, under such assumptions, one usually has
+on a sufficiently large set of functions $\test$, then $\nu$ should be close to $\gamma$.
+Stein's approach was later generalized to the multidimensional Gaussian measure in \citep{Gotze} and more recently to the infinite-dimensional measure of a Brownian motion in \citep{Decreuse1, Decreuse2}.
+Stein's method was also extended to non-Gaussian target measures such as the Poisson measure \citep{ChenPoisson} as well as more general target measures by Barbour \citep{Barbour}.
+In Barbour's approach, the target measure $\mu$ is a measure of $\RR^d$ assumed to be the invariant measure of a diffusion process with infinitesimal generators of the form $\mathcal{L}_\mu = b.\nabla + <a, Hess >_{HS}$, where $<.,.>_{HS}$ denotes the Hilbert-Schmidt scalar product on matrices.
+Under such assumptions, one has